Skip to main content

 Profiles keep defaults isolated for agents, CI jobs, and environments:

-Add --base-url, --frontend-url, and --project when your automation should pin those defaults:
+Add --base-url, --frontend-url, and --project only when your automation must target a non-default CloudEval environment:

 Import ARM JSON from a local file